 Saint-Pierre & Miquelon is currently facing a new challenge to its economy and livelihood.
 Overfishing in the Grand Banks has led to the closure of the fishing industry by the Canadian government in hopes of restoring these stocks.
 In response, Saint-Pierre & Miquelon is pursuing other sources of revenue, including agriculture, fish and crab farming, and tourism.

-I think they have a great opportunity for drawing tourists to the islands, if only to experience the novelty of visiting a European country without crossing the Atlantic, and to see first-hand these small islands that nevertheless played such an enormous role on the world stage. —Morgen Jahnke
+I think these islands are a great draw for tourists, letting them experience the novelty of visiting a European country without crossing the Atlantic, and allowing them to see first-hand these small islands that nevertheless played such an enormous role on the world stage.